Responsible Welding Coordinator - Course Overview

 - Satisfy the Visual Weld Insepction training requirements for EN 1090-2.

 In order to minimise the disruption to work commitments, the course will be run over 3 consecutive days.

 Courses are planned based on demand.

-- The next course will be in Autumn 2017 in The Central Hotel in Tullamore.
+- The next course will be on 11th, 12th & 13th of June 2019 in The Central Hotel in Tullamore.

 The cost of the course is €800 for the 3 Day Theory and €900 + Mileage for the onsite assessment.

 Mr. Gerry McCarthy, BEng, MSc, CEng, MWeldI, MIEI, International Welding Engineer.

 Gerry has over 30 year’s structural steelwork experience in various sectors.
 His experience profile extends to construction, design, welding, quality and CE marking requirements.
 Gerry has successfully assisted several steelwork contractors achieve certification to EN 1090-1.
 This is achieved through a combination of mentoring, training and consultancy.